Characterizing entanglement dynamics in QED scattering processes

+The above studies have also impact on new technological developments as quantum lithography and quantum positron emission tomography (QE-PET), the latter exploiting the strong entanglement between photons produced in pair annihilation \cite{Boto2000, Toghyani2016, Watts2021, Moskal2025}.
+This reflects an ongoing shift toward a new generation of devices based on QED rather than quantum optics, for which the corresponding theoretical tools are currently under development \cite{Smeets:2025wro, Asenov:2025ueu,Clarke2026}.

-In particular, Refs.~\cite{Cervera-Lierta:2017tdt, Serafini, Blasone:2024dud, BlasoneSE2,Smeets:2025wro} investigated entanglement in QED scattering processes by considering scattering at fixed momenta.
-This corresponds to a generalized measurement described by a \emph{positive operator-valued measure} (POVM), yielding a post-measurement helicity state.
-Within this framework, the entanglement dynamics in QED scattering processes exhibits a rich structure.
-Entanglement can be generated as a result of the scattering process, starting from simple separable states~\cite{Cervera-Lierta:2017tdt, Serafini}.
-In Ref.~\cite{BlasoneSE2}, a detailed study of entanglement dynamics in QED was performed by means of the complete complementarity relations, allowing for a characterization of both local and non-local properties of a quantum state.
-It was found that, when entanglement is already present in the initial state, it can increase (entanglophilus states) or decrease (entanglophobous states) for any values of kinematical parameters, or it can also alternate growth and decline (mixed regime).
+Refs.~\cite{Cervera-Lierta:2017tdt, Serafini, Blasone:2024dud, BlasoneSE2} investigated helicity entanglement in QED scattering processes by considering scattering at fixed momenta, i.e. a generalized measurement described by a positive operator-valued measure, which results in a classical probability and a post-measurement state.
+In this context, entanglement can be generated starting from simple separable states~\cite{Cervera-Lierta:2017tdt, Serafini}.
+In Ref.~\cite{BlasoneSE2}, a detailed study of entanglement dynamics in QED for generic initial (pure) states was performed by means of the complete complementarity relations, which characterize both local and non-local properties of a quantum state.

-A remarkable feature of fermion-fermion scattering in QED is the complete conservation of maximum entanglement.
-This property was first observed in Ref.~\cite{BlasoneSE2} and subsequently proven in~Ref.~\cite{NoiChaos}, by describing scattering in terms of quantum maps\footnote{Maximum entanglement has also been recently studied in the context of Yang-Mills theories~\cite{Lyu:2025lja}.}.
-Importantly, this conservation was shown to depend only on the structural form of the maps, namely on relations among the scattering amplitudes, rather than on their explicit dynamical expressions.

-Here we show that the spectral properties of the matrices implementing the above maps allow us to effectively characterize entanglement dynamics.
-Indeed, such properties guarantee the conservation of maximal entanglement in the scattering processes.
-They also provide a direct identification of the asymptotic states obtained through subsequent scatterings corresponding to iterations of the maps acting on a generic (pure or mixed) initial state.
-We find that, except for an extremely narrow region of parameter space, the asymptotic states are pure and maximally entangled states.
-By contrast, the distinct spectral properties of the quantum maps associated with processes involving both fermions and photons naturally account for the different entanglement behavior observed in those cases.